 The meeting to discuss your performance is happening whether you like it or not.
 If you know you’re in good standing, it would be an ideal time to have the raise discussion, according to Mike McRitchie, a career coach, resume writer and business strategist.

 It should be quite easy to strike up the discussion if your boss is already raving about your work.
-You can easily pivot off a notable accomplishment that she brings up.
+You can easily pivot off a notable accomplishment that he or she brings up.

-Come prepared, however.
+Come prepared.
 Maybe your boss has never said a nice thing about anyone.
 McRitchie recommends logging your accomplishments over the year and have the information on hand at the meeting.

 You’ve been hunting to see what other jobs are available, and there’s an offer letter with your name on it.
 This can be your ticket for obtaining a raise if you wish to stick around.